dsrichard97/msft_CPD/README.md

 ## Why CPD?

 Change Point Detection (CPD) in time series data is a critical technique used to identify points where the statistical properties of a dataset change significantly.
 This project focuses on detecting significant shifts in the closing prices of Microsoft Corporation (MSFT) stock.
 Such analysis is instrumental for investors and analysts in understanding critical shifts in stock behavior, informing investment strategies, and assessing market risks.
+For more information about this method, visit the following cite: https://en.wikipedia.org/wiki/Change_detection

 ## Data Source